thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 Vartika is a seven month pregnant women who needs to board a long distance bus with ample seats available because she is agoraphobic, and her physical conditions does'nt allow her to stand for longer duration
 <br>
 **Hypothesis:**
-If Vartika uses CroMa, for checking the buses in her proximity with less occupancy, then she can make an intelligent choice of the bus she wants to board, & can grab a seat without needing to worry about standing for long.
+If Vartika uses CroMa, for checking the buses in her proximity with less occupancy, then she can make an intelligent choice of the bus she wants to board, & can grab a seat, without needing to worry about standing for long.

 # Contribution Guidelines
 To start contributing to the project, clone the repository into your local system subdirectory using the below git code: